 If the airbag, SRS, or traction control light comes on, the next step would be to read fault codes.
-For more help with this step, check out our guide on how to read and diagnose vehicle problems yourself.
+For more help with this step, check out our guide on reading and diagnosing vehicle problems yourself.

 Airbag Clockspring Replacement Cost

 Replacing a Hyundai clock spring at the dealership can cost anywhere from $650 to $1300.
-If you decide to return the clock spring yourself, you will spend about $100 on a new clock spring.
+If you return the clock spring yourself, you will spend about $100 on a new one.

 How do I know I need to replace the clock spring on a Hyundai?